-All the Banks contribute to the annual Group Consolidated Non-financial Statement and have a section dedicated to Sustainability on their website and report on their CSR activities in a chapter of the Annual Report or in a separate sustainability report.
+All Banks contribute to the Group's annual Consolidated Non-financial Statement, have a section dedicated to Sustainability on their website and report on their CSR activities in a chapter of the Annual Report or in a separate sustainability report.

 We have the goal to provide innovative financial and non-financial solutions that support integrated economic development, financial inclusion and environmental sustainability to contribute to the implementation of Egypt's COP27 'Vision 2030' and the UN Sustainable Development Goals